 “I never tire of working with [Aili], and would leap at the chance to have her direct me for even thirty seconds.
 I am constantly grateful for her work, inspiration, and guidance.
-The work I do onstage would be absolutely impossible without her.”–Scott Lange, Richard III, Pigeon Creek Shakespeare Company
+The work I do onstage would be absolutely impossible without her.”–Scott Lange, Wilde Award winner for Richard III, Pigeon Creek Shakespeare Company

 “I don’t encounter directors often enough who so demonstrably care about their craft, rather than just creating a mystique or atmosphere around their ineffable reading of the play or some such nonsense, speaking only in terms of ‘energy’ and other cryptic euphemisms for their unwillingness or inability to work harder.
 You are not in that camp.”—Brett Sullivan Santry, Sperm Donor Wanted, Slow Your Role Theater Co.